Pinafore/nlp-hw/tfidf_guesser/README.md

 that for you.
 Take a look at the base guesser class, it needs to track the questions and answer.
 This will also be saved to a pickle.

+Unit tests
+-

+To test that your basic functionality works, run the provided unit
+tests:

+     $ python3 guesser_test.py
+                                          This capital of England                          Maine                          Maine 0.545
+                                                                                                                         Boston 0.528
+                                The author of Pride and Prejudice                    Jane_Austen                    Jane_Austen 0.913
+                                                                                                                    Jane_Austen 0.779
+                                  The composer of the Magic Flute        Wolfgang_Amadeus_Mozart        Wolfgang_Amadeus_Mozart 0.691
+                                                                                                        Wolfgang_Amadeus_Mozart 0.653
+           The economic law that says 'good money drives out bad'                  Gresham's_law                  Gresham's_law 0.751
+                                                                                                                  Gresham's_law 0.721
+     located outside Boston, the oldest University in the United       College_of_William_&_Mary      College_of_William_&_Mary 0.450
+                                                                                                              Rhode_Island 0.426

+Your numeric results might not exactly match the similarities here, but the ranking should still be consistent.

 What to turn in
 -